GoogleCloudPlatform/cloud-opensource-java/dependencies/example-projects/grpc-testing-missing-truth/README.md

 # grpc-testing missing Truth dependency

-This project demonstrates that grpc-testing:1.18.0 is missing dependency to Truth library. `InProcessTransportTest` is copied from grpc-java/grpc-core module.
+This project demonstrates that grpc-testing:1.18.0 is missing dependency to Truth library.
+`InProcessTransportTest`, copied from grpc-java/grpc-core module, extends grpc-testing's `AbstractTransportTest`.
+The test fails because of `NoClassDefFoundError: com/google/common/truth/Truth`.

 ## How to run